-ABBREVIATIONS: EMG = electromyography; HD = Hirayama Disease; LOA = loss of attachment placement of the dura in flexion with compression of the spinal cord, possibly leading to ischemia of the anterior horn cells at C8 and T1.
+ABBREVIATIONS: EMG = electromyography; HD = Hirayama Disease; LOA = loss of attachment

+D is a rare condition characterized by asymmetric muscle weakness and atrophy in the C8-T1 distribution.
+Classically, adolescent males develop progressive weakness that stabilizes after several years.
+The pathomechanism is debated, but the prevailing theory postulates that insufficient growth of the dura relative to the spinal column during puberty allows forward displacement of the dura in flexion with compression of the spinal cord, possibly leading to ischemia of the anterior horn cells at C8 and T1.
 Most reported cases have been from Asia, particularly Japan, though some have been reported from India, the Middle East, and Europe.
-3-6 To date, there have only been a handful of cases reported from North America, and to our knowledge, there has been no published study characterizing the MR imaging features of this disease in North American patients.
-7-11
+To date, there have only been a handful of cases reported from North America, and to our knowledge, there has been no published study characterizing the MR imaging features of this disease in North American patients.